pic

 Pipes with More Complex Operations

-Our examples of pipes so far have followed a simple pattern, with each step consisting of a single-argument function.
-However, pipes applied in the current form preclude their application to multiple-argument functions or even operations.
-For example, it prevents the incorporation of expressions like foo(x,y) or 2 * x.
+So far, our examples of pipes have followed a simple pattern, with each step consisting of a single-argument function.
+However, this form precludes the application of pipes to multiple-argument functions or even operations.
+For example, it prevents the inclusion of expressions like foo(x,y) or 2 * x.

-To incorporate such cases, we can combine pipes with anonymous functions.
-In this way, the user can specify how the output of the previous step is incorporated into the subsequent operation.
-As shown below, the technique greatly expands the utility of pipes.
+To address this limitation, we can combine pipes with anonymous functions.
+This enables users to specify how the output of the previous step is integrated into the subsequent operation.
+By doing so, the utility of pipes is significantly expanded, as demonstrated below.

 a = -2